-- 6.23 As can be seen, there are modest revenue savings over the first four years, arising from the change to annuity rate on PPP liabilities and the refund for MRP already made on future lifecycle expenditure, offset by the additional charge for the £36m 2008 to 2020 expenditure upon which no MRP was being made. - 6.24 Savings increase from 2028/29 as the PPP annuity savings continue but the additional charge for the £36m has been fully paid off.
+6.23 As can be seen, there are revenue savings in many years, arising from the change to annuity rate on the earlier years of PPP schemes and the refund for MRP already made on future lifecycle expenditure.
+These are offset by the additional charge for the £36m 2008 to 2020 expenditure upon which no MRP was being made and the impact of the annuity method on the later years and the spreading of charges past the contract life of PPP schemes when the authority was planning to use the assets without needing to make any MRP charge, having fully charged it over the contract lief instead.

-- 6.25 The recommended approach starts to cost more than the current plan in 2042/43.
-This is particularly apparent in the six years after the RRC PPP contract ends, when the authority was planning to use the PPP assets without needing to make any MRP charge, having fully charged it over the contract lief instead. - 6.26 This analysis looks only at capital expenditure already incurred by the authority, plus the planned PFI lifecycle works.
-The authority is likely to incur additional capital expenditure funded from borrowing in future financial years, and changing policy to the annuity method will therefore result in additional savings to those shown above. - 6.27 Example savings on MRP in the first year are shown below for different asset lives, based on £1 million capital expenditure and forecast PWLB rates for 2025/26.
+- 6.24 This analysis looks only at capital expenditure already incurred by the authority, plus the planned PPP lifecycle works.
+The authority is likely to incur additional capital expenditure funded from borrowing in future financial years, and changing policy to the annuity method will therefore result in additional savings to those shown above. - 6.25 Example savings on MRP in the first year are shown below for different asset lives, based on £1 million capital expenditure and forecast PWLB rates for 2025/26.
 However there is no overall saving over the whole asset life, since the full amount spent must be charged as MRP over the asset life.